chrisjensenuk/fretboard/README.md

 # Fretboard Trainer
-A 'what's the note?' guitar trainer in Vue.js, Typescript and WebMidi.js
+A 'what's the note?' guitar trainer in Vue.js, Typescript and Soundfont-player.js

+## Vision
+How the 'What's the note' trainer should work:
+1. Click a 'start training' button
+2. Note labels hidden
+3. A spot is displayed on random fret and string
+4. A configurable countdown starts
+5. When time is up.
+Show and play the note
+6. Wait a few seconds then goto 2)
+7. Continue until 'stop training' button is clicked

 ## Project setup
 1) Install Vue CLI
 ```
 npm install -g @vue/cli